studiozeffa/react-native-training-course/challenges/lists.md

   - The content below the headerbar should be horizontally padded by 20.
   - The contact's picture should be displayed in the main content area, below the headerbar.
 It should be 200x200 with a bottom margin of 10, and should be horizontally centered.
   - The contact's gender, address and company should be rendered below the picture.
 Each line should be of font size 18, and have a vertical margin of 5.
   - The contact's gender should be displayed in Title case, prefixed with _<name> is_.
-So, if the contact of name _Joe Bloggs_ is male, this line should read _Joe Bloggs is Male._
+So, if _Joe Bloggs_ is male, this line should read _Joe Bloggs is Male._
   - The contact's address should be prefixed _He lives at_ or _She lives at_, depending on the contact's gender.
   - The contact's company should be prefixed _He works at_ or _She works at_, depending on the contact's gender.
   - The contact's favourite film should be prefixed _His favourite film is_ or _Her favourite film is_, depending on the contact's gender.